How to Hedge Stocks with CFDs

-Hedging involves taking a position in the market with the aim of reducing risk.
-This may sound paradoxical to those unfamiliar with the concept.
-Shouldn’t the primary reason for entering the financial market be to make a profit?
+Hedging involves taking a position in the market with the purpose of reducing risk.
+This may sound strange to those unfamiliar with the concept, shouldn’t the primary reason for entering the market be to make a profit..?

 What Is Hedging?

 Before we look at stock hedging and explain how to hedge stocks, what is hedging?